benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- However if the initial value is `null` you'll need to declare the type
+- However if the initial value is `null`, we'll need to declare the type
-  * Same situation if the initial value is one type of a union of types
+  - Same situation if the initial value is one type of a union of types
-- We specify the type of the state using the angle bracket syntax for Generics
+- We specify the type of the state using the angle bracket syntax for **TS Generics**
-  * The type can either be a `User` object or `null`
+  - The type can either be a `User` object or `null`
-  * If you're unfamiliar with Generics, I included a link to a great video from Harry Wolff
+  - If you're unfamiliar with Generics, I included a link to a great video from Harry Wolff

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->